Compost

 The Residential Compost Program is being rolled out in phases:

-- Phase 1 — Spring 2023: Adelphi I and II, Barrett Complex, University Towers, Villas at Vista and Vista del Sol.
+- Active: Adelphi I and II, Barrett Complex, Greek Leadership Village, University Towers, Villas at Vista and Vista del Sol.

-- Phase 2 — Fall 2023: Greek Leadership Village and Residence halls on Downtown Phoenix, Polytechnic and West campuses.
+- In development: Residence halls on Downtown Phoenix, Polytechnic, Tempe and West Valley campuses.

 Request a Residential Compost bin.